 6. Putting the comp plan in the description like this can also do a number of different things:

-It may keep higher quality candidates from looking at this if they’re already making more money than the plan.
+- It may keep higher-quality candidates from looking at this if they’re already making more money than the plan.
 They don’t know if the plan is negotiable based on experience, talent, quality, etc.

-7. 5 years of inside sales required.
-Do you know anyone in inside sales that is just waiting to move to outside sales once they have enough experience?
+- 7. 5 years of inside sales required.
+Do you know anyone in inside sales who is just waiting to move to outside sales once they have enough experience?
 Granted not all inside reps want to move outside, but many do.
 You may capture candidates who are happy in the status quo.

 8. What percentage of time is spent qualifying inbound leads vs. outbound target account penetration?
 It takes very different types of sales skills to farm (qualify inbound leads) and hunt (outbound penetration).
 It would be valuable to the candidate reading this to know where they need to be stronger.